UX Job Market:

 Layoff Data

-February layoffs have spiked to over 9460, reversing the stabilization seen at the end of 2024.
-Major tech firms and startups alike are restructuring, leading to increased competition for fewer available roles.
+The tech industry has faced repeated waves of layoffs.
+February layoffs spiked to over 16,084 reversing the stabilization seen at the end of 2024.
+Both major tech firms and startups are restructuring, leading to increased competition for fewer available roles.

 2025 Job Market Outlook

-The UX job market is currently volatile, with more designers competing for fewer roles.
-While there are still opportunities, especially in AI-driven UX, hiring freezes and budget constraints are forcing companies to be selective.
+The UX job market remains volatile, with more designers competing for fewer roles.
+While opportunities still exist, particularly in AI-driven UX, hiring freezes and budget constraints are forcing companies to be selective.

 UX Job Market Analysis